-We’re excited to announce the launch of a new program: the “#ELGLInspire” project.
-This is a program specifically designed to introduce undergraduate students to the variety and impact of a local government career.
+The “#ELGLInspire” project is specifically designed to introduce students to the variety and impact of a local government career.

 As many people working in local government will tell you: they often “fell” into the profession by accident, or didn’t discover the diversity of jobs you can have working at the local level until after they had graduated from college.

 There has also been a tendency to follow in the footsteps of parents who have worked at the local level, but that’s not useful to the talented students who don’t have that career path modeled for them.

 There are many reasons why this could happen:

 Many undergraduate programs in political science focus on federal and international politics; do not offer undergraduate public administration degrees; do not make a clear link from economics, environmental science, etc. undergraduate programs to local government jobs that utilize those degrees.

 Local government has been behind the curve for years when it comes to recruiting on college campuses.
 Not every university has great town/gown relations and that shouldn’t affect the ability for a student to learn more about local government careers.